GP & Healthcare Professionals

 How do I refer my patient?

-You can either refer your patient directly by sending us a standard referral letter, or you can also ask them to self-refer by completing a referral form online or by telephoning us on the relevant number.
+Alternatively you can refer your patient directly by sending us a standard referral letter.
+The patient can can also self-refer by completing a referral form online or by telephoning us on the relevant number.
 If you have a patient who would not be able to do this (for example due to language barriers), and they don’t have anyone who could assist them, then please just send us a standard referral letter.

 If the referrer is not a GP we will seek permission from the patient to inform the GP that they have been referred to the service and the outcome of their involvement with the service.
 Where joint working between services would be appropriate, telephone contact should first be made by the referring service to the Service Manager and Clinical Lead at the appropriate office.